ReubenReny03/Shlok-Hackathon-Rsquare/README.md

 ## Safety InspectoR - Gamified Safety Inspection App 🚀

-Welcome to Safety InspectoR, a mobile application developed for the SHLOK-HACKATHON by Reuben Reny and Renuka Rajpuria!
+Welcome to InspectorX, a mobile application developed for the SHLOK-HACKATHON by Reuben Reny and Renuka Rajpuria!
 Safety InspectoR is designed to revolutionize the safety inspection process by gamifying it, making inspections more engaging, efficient, and effective.

 ### Features:
 - **Leaderboards:** Compete with other inspectors on leaderboards to incentivize thorough and efficient inspections.